Language Edit Distance & Scored Parsing: Faster Algorithms & Connection to Fundamental Graph Problems: Lower Bound

-In this section, we prove Theorem \ref{thm:lowerbound}.
-Note that, we only allow insertion as edits.
+Note that to prove Theorem~\ref{thm:lowerbound} we only allow insertion as edits.
 Therefore, given a grammar $G$ and a string $s$, $|s|=n$, we compute $s' \in \calL(G)$ such that $s'$ can be obtained from $s$ by minimum number of insertions edits on $s$.
 If no such $s'$ exists in $\calL(G)$, then the language edit distance $d(s,G)$ is $\infty$.

 We first define the output of a language edit distance algorithm rigorously.
 We use a notion of minimum consistent derivation.
 This is similar to the notion of consistent derivation used by Lee \cite{l97} to establish the lower bound for context free parsing.
 We need to additionally handle distance during parsing.